stanislav-tsaplev/super_expressive/README.md

 Can be later referenced with `.named_backreference(name)` or `.backreference(index)`.

+The `name` parameter must be non-empty string consisting of latin letters, numbers, and underscores only and must not coincide with the name of the capture group defined before.
+Raises `RegexError` otherwise.

 *Warning: this produces a different regex syntax than the original one (Python, not JS).*

 **Example:**